Watercolor landscape in sage green and warm tan evoking reflective coaching supervision practice

 New to the idea of supervision?
 Read why the term doesn’t tell the whole story.

-Dan Brown, MCC
+Dan Brown, MCC — coaching supervisor and leadership coach

 Originally from rural Maryland, I now call Washington, D.C. home.
 My wife and I have two grown daughters.
 I enjoy Baroque music, weekend nature hikes, tending my backyard apple tree, and watching dark comedies and spy thrillers to unwind during the week.
 I studied crops agronomy at the University of Maryland and spent summers working for John Deere, plowing fields, and maintaining hothouses.
 As a coach, I often joke, “I’m still planting seeds.”